 We are always happy to speak with you about anything regarding the courses we offer.

 Is it learning for learning’s sake?

 No, is the short answer!
 The aim of the Buckinghamshire Recovery College is to help students to achieve their personal goals.
 This is why, alongside you, we work on developing your own ‘Individual Learning Plan’.
-The plan will ask you to identify both short term and long term goals; it is the responsibility of the BRC to support you in both setting these goals and in supporting you to achieve these goals.
+The plan will ask you to identify both short term and long term goals; it is the responsibility of Buckinghamshire Recovery College to support you in both setting these goals and in supporting you to achieve these goals.
 The idea of setting goals might be a little daunting but there really is nothing to worry about.
 The purpose is to ask you to think about what it is that you might want to do, or what skills you might like to gain, which will then help you in your everyday life.